 The ability to communicate your thoughts and present your vision is a vital aspect of any job.
 This includes English proficiency (both written and spoken).
 Most companies won’t even consider you as a candidate if you don’t speak English or cannot put two words together at the interview.
 A good addition to your CV would be your own tech-related blog or guest posts for specialized web resources.

 Case in point: Working with clients from the US and the UK as well as the Netherlands, Germany, a few other European countries, and Israel, we often get requests for developers with knowledge of other foreign languages.
 Outside of English (which is a kind of industry standard), our clients are often looking for developers with knowledge of German.

 Ability and willingness to learn

-One of the basic requirements in such a dynamic field as software engineering is to stay up to date with the latest technologies and constantly improve the existing skills.
-The master’s degree you received 10 years ago won’t impress anyone (although, it is often a must-have), but a constantly growing list of trainings, certifications, and courses in different fields will.
+One of the basic requirements in such a dynamic field as software engineering is to stay up to date with the latest technologies and constantly improve existing skills.
+The master’s degree you received 10 years ago won’t impress anyone (although it is often a must-have), but a constantly growing list of training, certifications, and courses in different fields will.

 Case in point: One of the clients was looking for a developer with PhD in software engineering because the rest of the team members had such degrees.

 Even if all of the projects you have worked on are under NDA (or if it’s your first job), you can contribute to open source or create your own pet project.
 These might also serve as code samples you can show to potential employers.
 After all, maintaining an active GitHub profile is a must-have.
 So, make your accomplishments visible.

 Aside from strong tech skills, companies often prefer developers with relevant domain experience.
 For example, background in banking or medtech might give you a competitive benefit if the client is looking to build a product in one of these spheres.

 Case in point: Among the most interesting examples of such requests was the job that required a software developer with background in Forex trading.